Terms and Conditions

 Payments and Fees

 14. Payments will be made through the website unless otherwise agreed between the JPD Group Ltd and the customer.
-Payment can be made via Paypal, debit card or credit card.
+Payment can be made through our website via debit card or credit card.
+Payments can also be made through other means if agreed between us and the customer.

 Cancellation and refunds